-Since nonpoint sources of runoff to streams is the dominant cause of the bacteria impairment of the Upper Goose Creek watershed, action by the many local landowners within the watershed is essential to achieving the water quality restoration goals of this plan.
+Since nonpoint sources of runoff to streams is the dominant cause of the bacteria impairment of the UGC watershed, action by the many local landowners within the watershed is essential to achieving the water quality restoration goals of this plan.
 While actions are required by many, and the cost of these actions can be significant, government agencies are able to provide both technical and financial assistance to support landowner efforts.
-Local government, SWCD, and Natural Resources and Conservation Service (NRCS) staff are uniquely positioned to serve as a liaison between individual landowners and the government agencies and programs that can assist them in addressing the sources of bacteria pollution.
+Local government, local SWCD, and NRCS staff are uniquely positioned to serve as a liaison between individual landowners and the government agencies and programs that can assist them in addressing the sources of bacteria pollution.
 Their personal knowledge of the local communities, local economy, and natural resources positions them well to foster the collective actions required to achieve this plan's goals.